ivanmanan/Tad-The-Therapist/README.md

 The computer program has both `train` and `main` functionalities.

-The `train` program trains a given data set and exports it as `training_set.txt`.
+The `train` program trains a given data set and exports it as `NN_values.txt`.

-The `main` program does a trial speech recognition given a `.txt` file from the LCDK and the `training_set.txt` file from the `train` program.
+The `main` program does a trial speech recognition given a `.txt` file from the LCDK and the `NN_values.txt` file from the `train` program.
 The `main` program does speech recognition via hidden markov models and export the identified speech as a `.txt` file.
 The computer program also determines an appropriate response and appends it onto the same `.txt` file.
 The `.txt` file is located in the `/computer/output/` folder.

 ## Web Server